Frosse-code/tag-purple-docs/published-docs/Setup-Your-Tags/Registering-location-of-tags.md

 Alternatively, stick tags directly onto walls or assets.

-Tags should be difficult to remove and treated as a perm
+Tags should be difficult to remove and treated as a long-term fixture to represent the location.
+But they can easily be replaced in future.

 ## Distributing tags
 Ideally, each tag will be located: